USA Dada Paris and the End of Dada MAIR26

 The end of Dada came in 1923.

-Estranged former dadaists after hearing rumours of there works being performed showed up for a show down..
-Fired up the french poet Andre Breton upon hearing a something referencing Picasso, leaped on stage and attacked a performer Pierre de Massot with his cane, breaking Mascot’s arm.
+Estranged former dadaists after hearing rumours of their works being performed showed up for a showdown.
+Fired up the French poet Andre Breton upon hearing a something referencing Picasso, leapt on stage and attacked a performer Pierre de Massot with his cane, breaking Mascot’s arm.
 The Police turned up and kicked Breton off the premises.
-Revenge and tension was clearly left hanging in the the air
+Revenge and tension was clearly left hanging in the air

 An Interesting Dada style documentary about the history of Dada called the ABC’s of Dada